dawaltconley/cfn-static-website/README.md

-# CloudFormation Templates
+# Static Website CloudFormation Templates

-A number of modular CloudFormation templates for provisioning resources.
+A number of modular CloudFormation templates for static website resources.

 ## Templates

 See the full documentation on each template.
-Note that some templates are dependent on external resources, which must be provisioned first.
+Note that some templates depend on external resources, which must be provisioned first.
 These resources are linked in their descriptions.

-### Static Site

 - [domain.template.yaml](docs/domain.md)
 - [cloudfront-redirects.template.yaml](docs/cloudfront-redirects.md)